ForkPrince/Mooncord/README.md

 ## Why does Mooncord exist?

-Mooncord started as a fork, adding custom plugins I developed.
+Mooncord started as a fork of Vencord called Blazecord, adding custom plugins I developed.
 However, after discovering <a href="https://github.com/verticalsync/Suncord">Suncord</a> and <a href="https://github.com/Equicord/Equicord">Equicord</a>, I decided to create the ultimate fork by combining both projects.

 ## Installing & Uninstalling